Noele Gordon: Later career

 After the termination of her Crossroads contract, Gordon starred in the musical Gypsy at Leicester's Haymarket Theatre, followed by a revival of Irving Berlin's musical Call Me Madam, touring the Midlands.
 It then moved to the Victoria Palace Theatre in the West End, where it ran for only 88 performances.
 Her last stage role was in No, No, Nanette at Plymouth's Theatre Royal.
 She became ill during the run and had to be replaced.

 In an interview she gave to TV Times in 1981, Gordon announced that she might, once her stage work had come to an end, take up the offer of returning to presenting.
 In the same interview, she commented that a future role as a breakfast television presenter was being negotiated.
 She would, however, not return to television full-time because of her theatre commitments.

-Personal life

-For many years in the 1960s and early 1970s, Gordon lived in a large white-washed country house in Weir End, near Ross-on-Wye, beside the A40 road to Monmouth.
+Personal life, illness and death

 Gordon never married.
+She had been engaged to Captain Robertson Crichton (later a High Court judge) in 1941, but he broke off the engagement shortly before the wedding was due to take place.

+For many years, in the 1960s and early 1970s, she stayed in a large white-washed Georgian manor house at Weir End, near Ross-on-Wye, beside the A40 road to Monmouth; her mother Joan (1893–1979) lived in the house and Gordon joined her at weekends.

 It became known in 1982 that Gordon was suffering from cancer, for which she underwent two major operations.
-She retired to her home in Birmingham, where she died in 1985 of stomach cancer.
-She is buried in the churchyard of St Mary's Parish Church in Ross-on-Wye.

-Tony Adams, who played Adam Chance in the series of Crossroads, commented in 1985 just after her death that "There has never been a star of Crossroads, although Nolly was Crossroads."
+She retired to her home in Birmingham, where she died in 1985 of stomach cancer, at the age of 65.
+She was buried in the churchyard of St Mary's parish church in Ross-on-Wye, next to her mother.
+Tony Adams, who played Adam Chance in Crossroads, commented just after her death that "There has never been a star of Crossroads, although Nolly was Crossroads."